esteinig/netviewr/README.md

   - translating data into graph attributes
   - stacking data for decorator functions
   - providing geographical projections

+---

 The main workhorse of the packages is the graph decorator operator `%@%`, which expects on the left side an `igraph` object and on the right side a `data.frame` or `tibble` to attach to the graph.
 Data columns can then be used to further decorate the graph with decorator functions.
-Decorator functions transform
-the data into graph attributes and attach them to the correct slots in the graph object for plotting.
+Decorator functions transform the data into graph attributes and attach them to the correct slots in the graph object for plotting.

-The decorator operator therefore enables a pipeline syntax to decorate graph objects, additionally using the standard `magrittr` pipe operator `%>%` to feed the decorated graph into the plotting function:
+The decorator operator therefore enables a pipeline syntax to decorate graph objects, additionally using the standard `magrittr` pipe operator `%>%` to feed the decorated graph into the plot function:

 ```r
 node_data <- tibble(x=letters[1:10], y=1:10)        # generate 10 x 2 node data tibble